Reservatório da Mãe d'Água das Amoreiras tickets & tours | Price comparison

 - Guided reservoir visit: €6

-Students, seniors, and Lisboa Card holders get 50% off self-guided visits.
-Self-guided entry is free for visitors age 17 and under, for reduced-mobility visitors plus one companion, on the first Sunday of each month, and on several commemorative museum days.
-Guided visits on Sundays and public holidays carry a 100% surcharge.
+Self-guided visits have 50% discounts for students, seniors, and Lisboa Card holders, plus a 20% Marinha discount.
+Self-guided entry is free for visitors age 17 and under, ICOM/APOM members, AdP workers, reduced-mobility visitors plus one companion, journalists and teachers on duty, on the first Sunday of each month, and on selected commemorative museum days.
+Guided visits are free for children age 5 and under, while guided visits on Sundays, public holidays, and exclusive visits from 6 pm to 10 am carry a 100% surcharge.

 How useful was this page?